 The City is committed to providing a safe and healthful working environment.
 The City makes every effort to comply with applicable federal and state occupational health and safety laws and to develop the best feasible operations, procedures, technologies and programs conducive to such an environment.
-Safety policy is contained in the Accident Prevention and Safety Manual.
+Safety policy is contained in the Safety and Accident Prevention Policy and departmental Safety ManualManuals.